logicxd/aungmoe/public/pages/2021-01-07-combine-bills-using-gmail.md

 urlName: combine-bills-using-gmail
 ---

-I wanted to automate combining my monthly bills to share it with my roommates so I created this script.
+I wanted to automate combining monthly bills to share it with your roommates so I created this script.
 Let me know what you guys think!

 <https://github.com/logicxd/Combine-Bills-Using-Gmail>